-Our community prides itself on having well-maintained, wide open spaces where children can run around freely and explore nature in a peaceful environment.
+Our community prides itself on having well-maintained, wide open spaces where children can run around freely and explore nature the way it was meant to be experienced.
+The nights are quiet, dark, and peaceful.
 Placing a commercial plaza right in our backyard would destroy that.
-The nature and character of the property that we purchased would be materially altered as a result of the negative ramifications of a commercial plaza bordering our property.
-We would be facing the harsh glow of plaza lights, partially obstructed by a modern masonry wall; the humming of HVAC units; the buzzing of a 24/7 drive-thru speaker, and never ending emissions from lines of idling vehicles and a commercial kitchen.
+No longer would we be able to enjoy the dark quiet evenings, and instead would be confronted by the harsh glow of plaza lights, partially obstructed by a modern masonry wall; the humming of HVAC units; the buzzing of a 24/7 drive-thru speaker, and never ending emissions from lines of idling vehicles and a commercial kitchen.
 Our community is unique.
 In fact, the City of Brampton commissioned a Toronto Gore Density Policy review (City of Brampton | Planning & Development | Toronto Gore Density Policy Review) to define the character of this vibrant community and protect it for future generations.
+Please help to protect it.